weareferal/scrollxp/README.md

 > **Note**: You need to use GSAP 3 or greater.

-Include it in your script.
+Include it in your script:

 ```js
 import ScrollXP from "scrollxp"